John McLaren Emmerson: Life and career

 Emmerson attended Glamorgan School, and then Geelong Grammar School, where he was Dux of the School in 1955.
 He was awarded a scholarship to Trinity College, Melbourne.
 He graduated with an MSc in Physics, before pursuing a DPhil at the University of Oxford on a Shell Company Scholarship.
 He received his DPhil in 1964, and became a Junior Fellow at New College, Oxford the following year.
 There he researched and taught nuclear physics, and later particle physics.
 He published a study on the latter subject in 1972, Symmetry Principles in Particle Physics.

 After ten years studying and working at Oxford, Emmerson returned to Australia to pursue a career in law.
 He began his legal studies in 1971, in Melbourne, and was admitted to practice in 1976.
 He came to the Bar, and took silk in 1985.
 Emmerson focussed his practice on Intellectual Property and became an authority in the field, with an emphasis on patents and copyright, particularly pharmaceutical patents.

 Rare book collection

-Emmerson's collection of rare books consists over 5,000 items, rendering it one of the world's largest collections of early English printed books.
+Emmerson's collection of rare books consists of over 5,000 items, rendering it one of the world's largest collections of early English printed books.
 It includes material from the 15th to 18th centuries, and is particularly rich in works on the reign of Charles I and the English Civil War.
 Subjects range through politics, religion, philosophy, and literature.
 Highlights of Emmerson's collection include: